Q: Are employers required by the Affordable Care Act to purchase group insurance for their employees?

 Small employers – in this case, those with fewer than 50 full-time equivalent (FTE) employees – are exempt from the coverage requirement and penalty.

-The employer mandate took effect January 1, 2015 for businesses with at least 100 FTE employees – they are required to cover at least 70 percent of their full-time employees in 2015, and 95 percent in 2016.
-For businesses with 50 – 99 FTE employees, the employer mandate doesn’t take effect until 2016.
+The employer mandate took effect January 1, 2015 for businesses with at least 100 FTE employees – they were required to cover at least 70 percent of their full-time employees in 2015, and 95 percent starting in 2016.
+For businesses with 50 – 99 FTE employees, the employer mandate didn’t take effect until 2016.

-In addition to the employer mandate that requires employers with 50 or more FTE employees to offer health insurance to all full-time employees, the ACA also has provisions that apply to small group plans in terms of plan designs and covered benefits.
+In addition to the employer mandate that requires employers with 50 or more FTE employees to offer health insurance to at least 95 percent of their full-time employees (those who work 30+ hours per week), the ACA also has provisions that apply to small group plans in terms of plan designs and covered benefits.
 Employers with under 50 FTE employees are not required to offer health insurance at all.
 But if they do, it has to be compliant with the ACA’s requirements for small group plans, including the requirement to cover all essential health benefits with no annual or lifetime benefit maximums.